 - Disturb local electron orbits & result in the generation of heat.

 - Disrupt molecular bonds & produce free radicals.

-Where photons of light energy are absorbed by injured cells, and transformed into biochemical energy in the mitochondria, which are described as the “power plants” within all cells.
+Where photons of light energy are absorbed by injured cells, and transformed into biochemical energy in the mitochondria.
+You mitochondria are described as the “power plants” within all cells.
 The converted energy stimulates production of new proteins needed for cellular repair of injured muscle, tendon, muscle, nerves…

-Both laboratory and clinical trial based research has mixed results regarding the effectiveness of laser and the use of LLLT in physiotherapy can be considered to be controversial.
-In physiotherapy Laser is used for treatment of arthropathies like rheumatoid arthritis, in pain management and in soft tissue injury.
+Both laboratory and clinical trial based research has mixed results regarding the effectiveness of laser.
+And as such the use of LLLT in physiotherapy can be considered to be controversial.
+In physiotherapy Laser is used for treatment of arthropathies like rheumatoid arthritis, in pain management, and in soft tissue injury.

-At Sydney Physio Clinic there are some specific yet limited situations where we offer Laser as a treatment modality to our patients as research suggests there is tentative evidence of benefit for the use of Laser in tendinopathy and frozen shoulders.
+At Sydney Physio Clinic there are some specific yet limited situations where we offer Laser as a treatment modality to our patients.
+This is as currently the research suggests there is tentative evidence of some limited benefit for the use of Laser in tendinopathy

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on The Use Of Laser Therapy In Physiotherapy should consult his or her general practitioner, physiotherapist or otherwise appropriately skilled practitioner.